mcn-fredw/mock-from-yaml-php/README.md

 # MockForYaml

-PHP Traits to use YAML files in PHPUnit data providers to create mock objects.
+PHP traits to mock objects from arrays and read the data provider arrays from yaml files.

 ## Installation